 Available storage space: The next step is to measure and note your available storage space’s exact size.
 This should be done before you can decide on what to store.
-You should be realistic and determine exactly how much physical room you have to spare for food storage.
+You should be realistic and determine how much physical room you have to spare for food storage.

-Layout: The last step is to layout the space for access.
+Layout: The last step is to lay out the space for access.
 It is good to plan where large water stores will be put, where you will store cans, and where you’ll store bins or boxes.
 After this, proceed to install the shelves properly.

 Food Storage How to Select Necessities

 If you are creating a long-term stockpile, this could take up a lot of space.
-Therefore, you should limit the amount of water that you will need to set aside by stockpiling water purification tablets, a gallon of bleach, or, if need be, a portable water purifier such as the ones that backpackers use.
+Therefore, you should limit the amount of water you will need to set aside by stockpiling water purification tablets, a gallon of bleach, or, if need be, a portable water purifier such as the ones that backpackers use.

 Carbohydrates: You should then stock up on carbohydrates.
 In case of any crisis, you’ll get most of your required calories through carbohydrates such as pasta, grains, and rice.
 It’s best to buy in bulk quantities.
 It should be noted that carbohydrates account for about 50 to 60 percent of the foods people put in long-term storage.

-It is recommended that you supplement the storage with dried foods such as powdered eggs, dried milk, dehydrated vegetables, fruits, and ready-to-eat dehydrated meals.
+You should supplement the storage with dried foods such as powdered eggs, dried milk, dehydrated vegetables, fruits, and ready-to-eat dehydrated meals.
 All these are ideal space-saving long-term food items.
 You will also need to include dried beans if space allows.
 These should take up less space than canned beans, though water will be required to cook them.

 Emergency Food Stockpile Process

 Depending on the space available for your pantry, water needs to be placed in a large plastic drum with a pump, in gallon jugs, in five-gallon buckets, or individual bottles.
 Whichever one of these alternatives best fits your needs should be applied.